veevo/dev/content/en/books/paul-and-stephen.md

 ---
-layout: default-md
-section: Books
 title: Paul and Stephen
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 author: Emmanuel
 medium: Chico Xavier
 date: 2019-01-11 13:00:00
-tags:
+topics:
+- renunciation
+- jesus
+- disciples
+- dedication
-- book
+- history
 ---

+## Introduction
 How did an old man’s trip to the market to buy fist and vegetables lead to a chain of cause and effect events  that would change the religious face the world forever?

 Who was [Paul of Tarsus](/profiles/paul-of-tarsus)?